Lyn Fotball: Recent years

 Following the bankruptcy, Lyn's fans gathered around the club's surviving team in the 6. divisjon (seventh tier) for the remainder of the 2010 season moving their home games to Frogner Stadion, drawing large crowds to their home games.
 In late 2010, Lyn club paid all debt associated with the reserves team of the bankrupt top-flight club.
-The football association then awarded Lyn the licence formerly held by the reserves, allowing the club to play the 2011 season in the Fourth Division.
+The football association then awarded Lyn the licence formerly held by the reserves, allowing the club to play the 2011 season in the 4. divisjon.
 Led by Finn Bredo Olsen, Lyn secured promotion to the 3. divisjon, after a perfect season with no losses or draws.
 On 30 September 2012, Lyn secured promotion to the 2. divisjon, after beating Lommedalen 9–0 in front of 2,113 spectators at Frogner Stadion.
 But, in 2015, Lyn was relegated to the 3. divisjon after three seasons and the unsuccessful attempts to promote to the 1. divisjon.

+After 6 seasons in the 3. divisjon, Lyn got promoted to the 2. divisjon in 2022.
+The next season they got promoted to the 1. divisjon for the first time since 2010 under coach Jan Halvor Halvorsen.